News flash

 • Google apps

-These products were designed to distribute widely for free; to collect, aggregate, monetize and sell our data without our intentional permission; to manipulate our buying habits and our political thought; and to facilitate controversy and proliferate "fake news" in order to addict users to these services and sell advertising.
+These products are distributed widely for free.
+The intention is to collect, aggregate, monetize and sell our data without our intentional permission; to manipulate our buying habits and our political thought; and to facilitate controversy and proliferate "fake news" in order to addict users to these services, sell advertising and generate revenue for tech corporations.

-In the RC context one should have no expectation of privacy using these (and other) tools.
+In the RC context one should have no expectation of privacy using these tools.

 3. Alternative Tools that Respect Privacy

 We can lean toward the tools that protect privacy.
 Some are free and some have a cost.
 We may need to free ourselves from the aversion to paying for more secure systems when there are ‘free’ alternatives like Google apps.
-(Note that free software is paid for by users selling our privacy and personal data.)
+(Note that free software is paid for by users selling our privacy and personal data, and it is not a fair exchange of value!)

 • Jitsi Meet and Whereby for video conferencing (instead of Zoom).

-• Cryptpad for office tasks (instead of Google Docs, Spreadsheet and Slides).
+• Cryptpad for office tasks (instead of Google Docs and Spreadsheets).
+Proton Drive has a collaborative text editing product.

 • Duckduckgo and Startpage browser search engines (instead of Google Search).

-• Firefox and Duckduckgo browsers (instead of Google Chrome).
+• Brave, Firefox and Duckduckgo browsers (instead of Google Chrome).

 • Ublock Origin browser extension to block ad trackers.